What are HD Glasses?

 Many people who invest in HD lenses believe they are worth the extra cost.
-Some people use them as their night driving glasses because they are so effective at reducing glare and light haloes.
+Some people use them as their night driving glasses because they are so effective at reducing glare and light halos.
 This is especially true for those who were never happy with their conventional glasses.